How To Apply

 - All partnership schools will take part in a shortlisting process for each subject on offer and this will lead to interviews being held across all the schools.

-- Staff from participating schools and Tes Institute will be involved in the process which will be coordinated by Davenant Foundation School as the ‘Lead School’.
+- Staff from participating schools and Tes Institute will be involved in the process, which will be coordinated by Davenant Foundation School as the ‘Lead School’.

-Certifications and proof of ID
+Safeguarding checks, certifications and proof of ID

 - Satisfactory references